Emergence of unique hues from sparse coding of color in natural scenes: Results

 Figure~\ref{fig:sc_models} shows the basis vectors $\mathbf{a}_i$ that emerge from nonnegative sparse coding models trained on the data for $m = 4, 5, ..., 8$.
 Each model's bases are plotted both within the 3D sphered color space (Fig.~\ref{fig:sc_models}a) and as a projection onto the chromatic plane (Fig.~\ref{fig:sc_models}b).

-In the $m=4$ model, two basis vectors lie mostly within the chromatic plane and are aligned with red and yellow-green, roughly corresponding to the two principal heavy-tailed directions seen in the data distribution (Fig.~\ref{fig:stats}e).
+In the $m=4$ model, two basis vectors lie mostly within the chromatic plane and are aligned with red and yellow-green, roughly corresponding to two dominant heavy-tailed directions seen in the data distribution (Fig.~\ref{fig:stats}e).
 The remaining two vectors are elevated along the achromatic axis toward black and white, but retain a chromatic component in the blue direction, as indicated by their slight tilt from vertical.
 The tilt toward blue is needed as this region of hue space would otherwise remain unrepresented by the other two vectors within the chromatic plane.

-When the number of basis vectors increases to five, a third vector now emerges within the chromatic plane oriented toward blue, enabling the black and white vectors to align more with the achromatic axis.
-The other two vectors within the chromatic plane remain unchanged.
+When the number of basis vectors increases to five, a third basis vector is placed within the chromatic plane oriented toward the blue direction.
+This placement is expected as the data exhibits a heavy-tailed extension in this direction, in addition to the red and yellow-green directions which are represented by two other basis vectors.
+The other two basis vectors now align closely with the achromatic axis, providing an explicit description of luminance variation.
+Thus, the five-basis-vector model factorizes chromatic and achromatic structure into distinct groups of basis vectors: three basis vectors tile the chromatic plane and two basis vectors encode positive and negative variations along the achromatic axis.